Last Updated | November 17, 2023

 Epic also has a patient portal tool called MyChart, which is highly user-friendly and enables patients to gain access to personal and family health information quickly.
 Patients can also text or message their doctors, have online visits, fill in questionnaires, schedule appointments, and actively participate in managing their health.

 Easy online appointment scheduling with MyChart allows prospective patients to become new patients.
 There are many Pros and Cons of Patient Portals.
 However, the cons of patient portals are outweighed by Epic’s MyChart feature, due to its user-friendly interface that is easy for patients to master.

-Another tool by Epic, called the MyChart Bedside, enables patients that are admitted to the hospital to stay in touch with their healthcare team, assess their schedule, gain access to customized patient education materials, and request assistance from their healthcare providers.
+Another tool by Epic, called the MyChart Bedside, enables patients who are admitted to the hospital to stay in touch with their healthcare team, assess their schedule, gain access to customized patient education materials, and request assistance from their healthcare providers.